nergalex/logstream/README.md

 * Then use `action` entry point to start/stop the engine.
 * Use `declare` anytime you need to reconfigure LogStream and launch `restart` `action` to apply the new configuration.
 * The last `declaration` is saved locally.

-## Security consideration
-* In the `declaration`, set a user account with limited access (Read)
-* No logs are stored on the system.
-LogStream PULL logs from F5 CS EAP and then PUSH them directly to remote log collector server(s).